Now Is a Really Good Time to Understand How Interest Rates Work | Wealthsimple

 How do changing interest rates affect me and my money?

-The short answer is: significantly, especially if you own your own home and/or carry substantial credit card or student debt.
+The short answer is: significantly, especially if you own your own home and/or carry substantial debt.

 First, it’ll affect the cost of borrowing money.